civican/legisinfo/44-1/bills/C-29/bill_text.md

 ### Section 6

-The purpose of the Council is to advance reconciliation with Indigenous peoples.
+The purpose of the Council is to advance reconciliation between Indigenous peoples and non-Indigenous peoples.

 ### Section 7

 In carrying out its purpose, the Council is to

-develop and implement a multi-year national action plan to advance reconciliation;
+monitor, evaluate and report annually on the Government of Canada's post-apology progress towards reconciliation, to ensure that government accountability for reconciling the relationship between Indigenous peoples and the Crown is maintained in the coming years;

-monitor and conduct research on the progress being made towards reconciliation in all sectors of Canadian society and by all governments in Canada to implement the Truth and Reconciliation Commission of Canada's Calls to Action;
+monitor, evaluate and report on the progress being made towards reconciliation across all levels of government and sectors of Canadian society, including the progress being made towards the implementation of the Truth and Reconciliation Commission of Canada's Calls to Action;

 ensure that reconciliation is consistent with the protection and promotion of the rights of Indigenous peoples, including by advancing a rights-based approach to self-determination;

+develop and implement a multi-year National Action Plan for Reconciliation that includes

-conduct research on practices that advance reconciliation in all sectors of Canadian society, by all governments in Canada and at the international level;
+research on practices that advance reconciliation in all sectors of Canadian society, by all governments in Canada and at the international level,

+policy development, and

+public education programs;

 monitor policies and programs of the Government of Canada, and federal laws, that affect Indigenous peoples;